 - Xaviera Simmons produces installations, sculptures, photographic, video and performative works.
 Selected solo projects and exhibitions scheduled for 2013–2014 include “Archive as Impetus” with the Museum of Modern Art (New York), “Underscore” at the Aldrich Contemporary Art Museum (Connecticut), and “Open” at David Castillo Gallery (Miami), in addition to many group exhibitions.
 Her works are included in major museum and private collections worldwide.

-- Molly Kleiman is a Triple Canopy deputy editor, co-director of the Back Room, and formerly the coordinator of NYU Gallatin's Writing Program.
+- Molly Kleiman is Triple Canopy’s director, co-director of the Back Room, and part-time faculty at New York University’s Gallatin School.